Low-FODMAP feasts for Christmas Day

 Check the temperature to ensure it is done.
 The safest way is with a thermometer - it should be 74 °C. Alternatively, check the juices are running clear.

 Allow to rest for 30 mins before carving.
-In the meantime, make the gravy and turn the heat up for the roast potatoes.
+In the meantime, make the gravy and turn the heat up the oven for the roast potatoes.

 Trimmings (serves 6)